ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

 ### 12.1 dtb and u-boot correspondence table for each box

 The list of supported TV boxes is located in the configuration file of the `Armbian` system is [/etc/model_database.conf](../armbian-files/common-files/etc/model_database.conf).

-Where the value of `BUILD` is `yes`, it is the system of some boxes packed by default, and these boxes can be used directly.
-The default value is `no`, and these unpacked boxes need to download the same `FAMILY` packaged system (it is recommended to download the `5.15/5.4` kernel system).
-After writing to `USB`, you can open the `boot partition on USB` on the computer, modify the `dtb name of FDT` in the `/boot/uEnv.txt` file, and other boxes in the adaptation list.

-For users who perform custom compilation in the `fork` source code repository, if their device is not in the default packaging list, they can modify `no` in `BUILD` to `yes`, and set `a unique value` for `BOARD` to directly package their own device.
-The `unique value` added to `BOARD` can be used independently when packaging system, for example, `./rebuild -b s905x3` will generate the Armbian system corresponding to `s905x3` configuration, You need to add `BOARD` to [armbian_board](../../.github/workflows/build-armbian.yml#L20) option in the workflow control file when compiling separately in `github Actions`.
-When building all, `BUILD` is `yes`, all will be packaged.

 ### 12.2 LED screen display control instructions